Last revised: September 26, 2022

 The RSC2 was the Alco's six-axle version of its RS2 design.
-It's purpose, as with all of the builder's RSC models, was to provide more traction under a light road-switcher frame.
+It's purpose, as with all of the builder's RSC models, was to decrease the locomotive's axle loading for light branch line work.

 Interestingly, the American Locomotive may have never developed a six-axle road switcher had it not been for the US Army, which requested such as a variant of RS1 model known as an RSD-1.

 The RSC3 of the early 1950s was the final A1A-A1A design the builder offered to domestic railroads (its Montreal Locomotive Works branch did offer an RSC13 and RSC24 for Canadian lines through the late 1950s).

 Today, at least one RSC2 is preserved, Milwaukee Road #988 at the Mid-Continent Railroad Museum in North Freedom, Wisconsin (where members are attempting to restore the locomotive to operation).

 The Alco RSC2 began production alongside its sister model, the RS2, in 1946 using the same model 244 prime mover.
 Railroads still had yet to embrace such a design in diesels and even market leader Electro-Motive had difficulty selling its SD7 and SD9.

 From a historical perspective, Alco never cataloged an "RSD-1."
 The manufacturer simply listed it as a six-axle RS-1.
 The term "RSD-1" was coined solely by railfans.

 This point is explicitly stated in John Kirkland's book, "The Diesel Builders" Volume Two."
 If you are able, locate a copy of this out-of-print resource.
 It not only offers an in-depth look on Alco's diesel production but also how railfans of the era came up with model designations the builder never actually used.

 Unfortunately, those efforts have led to confusion and misidentification into the modern era.
 The advantage with this setup meant that the already lightweight model (at just 117.5 tons) could more easily negotiate secondary and branch lines that were laid with lighter rail.

 The Milwaukee was the first railroad to begin receiving its batch of RSC2s in November, 1946 wishing to test its usefulness and effectiveness on its own secondary lines, in this case its Valley Division in north-central Wisconsin (and headquartered in Wausau).